Serving all people by providing personalized health and wellness through exemplary care, education and research.

 H-2 blockers cause the stomach to make less acid.
 They are often used for a short time.
 Your doctor may prescribe them if antacids do not work for you.
 You can buy some of them over the counter.
 These come in a lower dosage.

-Side effects: Confusion in elderly patients, increase of the effects of alcohol
+Side effects: Confusion in elderly patients

 These also cause the stomach to make less acid.
 They reduce stomach acid more than H-2 blockers.
 They are often used for a short time.
 You can buy them over the counter.
 Or a doctor may prescribe them.
 They help control the symptoms of GERD.